OlliMeeco/meecodocs/guides/card-and-slots.md

   * select\_multiple
   * email
   * password
-* **Card Template** — is a predefined list of empty slots with a label and a name.
-Each card is created by cloning such a template and filling in the slots.
+* **Item Template** — is a predefined list of empty slots with a label and a name.
+Each Item is created by cloning such a template and filling in the slots.

-## Browsing Card Templates
+## Browsing Item Templates

-Because creating a card begins with a card template, we can begin with listing all available card templates:
+Because creating an Item begins with an Item template, we can begin with listing all available Item templates:

 ```bash
     curl --request GET \